philippkeller/blog-random-howtos/source/_posts/How-to-attach-a-file-to-google-spreadsheet.md

 ![](/images/sheet-upload.gif)

 **Update 2022**: There is a new solution which **actually works**!
-DropSpread is a google sheet extension which let's you…
+[FileDrop](https://getfiledrop.com) is a google sheet extension which let's you…

 1. choose a file from your computer to upload
-2. upload it to a defined folder on google drive
-3. inserts the link to the current cell
+2. inserts the link to the file into the current cell

 In order to use it:

-1. Click Extensions -> Add-Ons -> Get add-ons
-2. Search for DropSpread and install it
-3. Reload the spreadsheet
-4. Click Extensions -> DropSpread -> Open DropSpread.io -> opens a sidebar
-5. in the sidebar next to settings, click "show"
-6. in Folder ID paste in the id of your google drive folder you want the files to go to.
-Look at the URL of your google drive folder, you'll see something like <pre>drive.google.com/drive/u/0/folders/<strong style="color: red">0A0ab1ABabABabmAabSTUqrFkTkk</strong>?resourcekey=0-vWjySqCUUgZUcgvA2Kno8A</pre> The red part is what you need to past into there

-That's it, now you can move your mouse into any cell, do Extensions -> DropSpread -> Open DropSpread.io, drag'n'drop your file into the sidebar and the file is uploaded into drive and the link is pasted into the current cell.

-If you're happy about the solution, then please give [the author a good review](https://workspace.google.com/marketplace/app/dropspread/1038626361348).
+1. go to https://getfiledrop.com and click "install addon"
+2. on the spreadsheet you want to use it click extensions -> FileDrop -> Start FileDrop
+3. put the focus on the cell you want to add the link
+4. drag and drop the file into the sidebar

+The file will be uploaded into your google drive into a folder "FileDrop" which you can move to any position of your drive tree.
+If you want to define the upload location then you need to switch to the paid version.

+Alternatively you can use [dropspread](https://workspace.google.com/marketplace/app/dropspread/1038626361348) - but I found dropspread harder to use (it has a few UI quirks)

 -----------